 Relax: Practice meditation or listen to soothing music daily for at least 15 minutes.
-Relaxation has a heart protective effect as it reduces the load on heart.
+Relaxation has a heart-protective effect as it reduces the load on the heart.
 Pick a song today for a musical heart.

-Symptoms of Arthritis of knee: Swelling and stiffness of knee.
+Symptoms of Arthritis of the knee: Swelling and stiffness of the knee.
 Trouble while straightening or bending the knee.
-Pain that tends to worsen in morning, after resting or after climbing stairs; Pain and stiffness that seem to coincide with changes in weather.
+Pain that tends to worsen in the morning, after resting or after climbing stairs; Pain and stiffness that seems to coincide with changes in weather.

 Make TV Viewing Healthy: Do not use your remote, get up to change the channel.
 During commercial breaks instead of flipping through channels get up and take a walk.
 Do not eat while watching TV.